Adaptive Integrate-and-Fire Time Encoding Machine with Quantization: AIF-TEM Algorithm

-Fig.~\ref{fig:Sin Sig} contrasts the performances of the IF-TEM, and AIF-TEM on a $2\Omega\text{-BL}$ signal, $x(t)$ (with $\Omega = 2\pi10$) that is divided to 3 segments, each with distinct maximum amplitude, $x(t) = a\sin(\Omega t)$, where $a=[0.8, 0.4, 0.05]$ for each segment.
-The table presents the NMSE, the NMSE bound as per \eqref{distortion_formula} (for IF-TEM with $r_{w_i}=r_c$), and the oversampling for each segment. \off{ The average oversampling is assigned to be equal for every sampler over the signal.}
+Fig.~\ref{fig:Sin Sig} contrasts the performances of IF-TEM and AIF-TEM on a $2\Omega$-BL signal, $x(t)$ (with $\Omega = 2\pi10$) that is divided into 3 segments, each with distinct maximum amplitude, $x(t) = a\sin(\Omega t)$, where $a=[0.8, 0.4, 0.05]$ for each segment.
+The table presents the MSE\off{, the NMSE bound as per \eqref{distortion_formula} (for IF-TEM with $r_{w_i}=r_c$),} and the oversampling for each segment. \off{ The average oversampling is assigned to be equal for every sampler over the signal.}

 \off{While both AIF-TEM and IF-TEM ensure perfect recovery, the former can achieve this with less oversampling.
-Simulations further highlight AIF-TEM's advantages over IF-TEM and traditional periodic samplers using both synthetic and audio signals.}
+Simulations further highlight AIF-TEM's advantages over IF-TEM and traditional periodic samplers using synthetic and audio signals.}

 Figs.~\ref{fig:myfig1} and \ref{fig:myfig2} contrast the performances of the IF-TEM and AIF-TEM samplers over time.
 The input signals are defined by equation \eqref{input signal}, characterized by $M=5$, $\Omega = 2\pi20$ Hz, and coefficients $a[n]$ randomly selected from [-1,1].
 Given the signal's maximum energy $E =0.0869$, we calculate the maximum amplitude as $c_{\text{max}} = \sqrt{(E\Omega)/\pi} = 3.16$.
 For the AIF-TEM configuration, the parameters are set to $\Delta =0.01,\kappa = 0.24$, $\beta = 0.1$ and the MAP block utilizes $w=5$.
 For the IF-TEM, the setup involves $\kappa = 0.24$ with a fixed bias $b_{\text{IF}} = c_{\text{max}}+\beta$.
 To ensure a comparable average oversampling rate to that of AIF-TEM, the threshold $\delta_c$ for IF-TEM is adjusted to $0.0433$ for the signal presented in Fig.~\ref{fig:myfig1}(a) and to $0.0262$ for the signal presented in Fig.~\ref{fig:myfig2}(a).